-LOCAL SUPPLY CHAIN (PERCENT Γ)
+LOCAL SUPPLY CHAIN (PERCENT)

-OPERATIONAL LOCATIONS 2020
+OPERATIONAL LOCATIONS 2021

-Phosphate (United States) 86
+Phosphate (United States) 85%

-Phosphate (Peru) 98
+Phosphate (Peru) 97%

-Potash (Canada and United States) 61
+Potash (Canada and United States) 69%

-Mosaic Fertilizantes 98
+Mosaic Fertilizantes 99%

 NOTE: Excludes governmental, raw materials, clubs and organizations, employee-related and freight and warehouse expenditures.
 Includes as locals in the Phosphates segment all vendors with addresses in Louisiana and Florida, and in the Potash segment all vendors with addresses in New Mexico, Saskatchewan and Manitoba.
 Phosphate Peru spend categories exclude raw materials, diesel, potable water and power and defines local as all vendors in Peru.
-Mosaic Fertilizantes spend categories include indirect expenditures and logistics.
+Mosaic Fertilizantes spend categories include indirect expenditures and logistics for Brazil and Paraguay operations.
 Figures include all vendors with addresses within the country of operations.